 VIE DE BOHÈME

-In mid-August we received a letter from our landlord's attorney terminating our current rental arrangement, and giving us until the end of September to vacate.
+Last August we received a letter from our landlord's attorney terminating our current rental arrangement, and giving us until the end of September to vacate.
 The City of Portland's Bureau of Development Services (BDS) decided to come down hard on certain code issues related to our building.
-Although well aware our venue posed no risks to its occupants, they proceeded with a bureaucratic one-size-fits-all approach, where impact on the community somehow never factors into the calculus.
+Although aware our venue posed no risks to its occupants, they proceeded with a bureaucratic one-size-fits-all approach, one in which impact on the community somehow never factors into the calculus.

 Though we were willing to bear a considerable burden of expense for the upgrades they demanded, our landlord was not willing to pay for the other improvements required that would have allowed us to stay.
-In addition, we were informed that any new lease signed would mean a near doubling of our rent.
+In addition, he informed us that any new lease signed would mean a near doubling of our rent.
 There is no way that we could absorb that kind of increase.

 With our hands tied, we say goodbye to the beautiful dream that was VDB - a quirky, bohemian, Euro-inspired, multi-generational, TV-free dream zone for building community and sharing a wildly eclectic musical, cultural, and theatrical richness.

-It's hard to express all the emotions that we're feeling at this time.
+It's hard to express all the emotions we feel.
 It's a sad outcome for all the amazing performers we've had the honor to meet and to host, not to mention the community groups and non-profits we have made it our business to support.
 As we wrote to our landlord: "Look around Portland, and see all that is disappearing.
 What we feel is not just anger and sadness, not just pride in having made something beautiful and unique.
 What we know is that what was created here was precious -and rare -and that the blow to this community is incalculable."

 Sadly, we are now seeing this all over Portland, with live music venues steadily disappearing, along with many other small businesses and once affordable housing that gave this City its uniqueness and character.
 Unless the citizenry becomes more involved and vocal about the decisions being made and the direction things are headed, the Portland that we loved, the Portland of livable neighborhoods and entrepreneurial risk-taking, will be a distant memory.
 We will have allowed ourselves to be colonized.